Recently, we downsized our RV rig from a one-ton pickup pulling a 27′ fifth wheel to a 20′ camper-van.

 Many reasons, but the major one was simplicity.

-We now can take roads and campsites that we couldn’t consider before.
+We can now take roads and campsites that we couldn’t consider before.
 Our new (to us) rig fits in the same parking spot that our pickup once used, yet it has all the features of our trailer — albeit smaller.

 And we can now dry camp.

-Dry camping is finding a nice spot away from the paved campgrounds where we can set up camp and stay a few days.
+Dry camping is finding a nice spot away from the paved campgrounds where we can set up camp and stay for a few days.